tarantool/doc/doc/how-to/vshard_quick.rst

 Step 4: Defining the cluster topology
 *************************************

-Define the cluster's topology inside the :ref:`groups <configuration_reference_groups>` section.
+Define the cluster topology inside the :ref:`groups <configuration_reference_groups>` section.
 The cluster includes two groups:

 *   ``storages`` includes two replica sets.
 Each replica set contains two instances.
 *   ``routers`` includes one router instance.

-Here is a schematic view of the cluster's topology:
+Here is a schematic view of the cluster topology:

 .. code-block:: yaml